-Former Part II and PhD students from this department now hold significant scientific positions in the UK and world-wide: Oxford, Cambridge, the USA (Yale, California), and the Pacific rim (Singapore and Papua New Guinea).
-They often work as research group leaders for companies such as Unilever, AstraZeneca, Novartis and GlaxoSmithKline.
+Former Part II and PhD students from this department now hold significant scientific positions in the UK and world-wide:

+many other areas of biology Oxford, Cambridge, the USA (Yale, California), and the Pacific rim (Singapore and Papua New They often work as research group leaders for companies such as Unilever, Guinea).
+AstraZeneca, Novartis and GlaxoSmithKline.
 Some have joined Cambridge area 'Start Ups'.
 Other science-related destinations have included publishing (e.g. Benjamin Lewin, who founded the important journal, 'Cell') and venture capital consultancy.